this is an interlude

 i cannot name this

-the same way i couldn’t name him
+the same way i cannot name a poem

 with one word.